Chemafiz/My-Portfolio/README.md

 		- [Digits recognition](https://github.com/Chemafiz/portfolio/tree/main/digits%20recognition): The use of supervised/unsupervised machine learning algorithms and deep learning (simple Perceptrone, CNN) for the digits classification.
 The model was then used to make a small program to recognize the digits entered by the user in real-time.
 The project is also something of a sandbox for testing algorithms.
 WORK IN PROGRESS

 Tools: <img src="https://img.shields.io/badge/-pygame-1b2638?style=flat-square&logo=pygame&logoColor=orange"/>

+- ### University projects :
+	- [Implementation of kNN algorithm using CUDA](https://github.com/Chemafiz/CUDA-kNN-implemantation):s.
+Implementing the algorithm on CPU can be time-consuming and limiting in terms of processing power, especially when dealing with large datasets.
+In this university report, I presented the implementation of kNN algorithm using CUDA.